-4. Parliamentarian and Liaison to the Institutional Policy Committee

-Subject to the approval of the Senate, the presiding officer shall appoint a Parliamentarian of the Senate to ensure proper observance of established parliamentary Procedures, and shall appoint a Liaison from the Senate to the University's Institutional Policy Committee to facilitate in promulgation of University Regulations [per Policy 1-001].
+4. Parliamentarian and Liaison to the Institutional Policy Committee.
+Subject to the approval of the Senate, the presiding officer shall appoint a Parliamentarian of the Senate to ensure proper observance of established parliamentary Procedures, and shall appoint a Liaison from the Senate to the University's Institutional Policy Committee (Policy Liaison) to facilitate in promulgation of University Regulations [per Policy 1-001].
 If these appointees are not otherwise elected voting members of the Senate during their terms of appointment, then during their appointed terms they shall be ex officio members and shall have full rights of discussion and making motions but not the right to vote.
+5. The three Presidential Officers, with the Parliamentarian, the Policy Liaison, and the Senate Secretary, comprise the Officers of the Academic Senate.
+The other Officers shall assist the President in conducting the affairs of the Senate within the University, and in representing the Senate constituencies in interactions with the Utah System of Higher Education (including interactions with faculty-representing organizations of other institutions of higher education, and with the State Board of Higher Education), and with the faculty-representing organizations of other institutions with which the University is joined as a member (currently including participation in the PAC-12 Academic Leadership Coalition, and the American Association of Universities).].